-The Coastal Discovery Center, located next to San Simeon’s pier entrance, has interactive exhibits and educational programs highlighting the natural and cultural resources of the San Simeon Bay and the Monterey Bay National Marine Sanctuary.
+The Coastal Discovery Center, located next to San Simeon’s pier entrance, has interactive exhibits and educational programs highlighting the natural and cultural resources of San Simeon Bay and the Monterey Bay National Marine Sanctuary.

 Admission is free.

-There is a kayak, wetsuit, stand up paddleboarding and bodyboard concession at the San Simeon Bay.
+There is a kayak, wetsuit, stand-up paddleboarding, and bodyboard concession at the San Simeon Bay.
 You can rent equipment or join one of their guided tours (reservations are required).

 Check out this unique place from the water.
 You can also explore the Cambria coast (several miles south).